iturdikulov/notes/digital electronics.md

 ---
-title: Digital electronics
 date: 2023-03-12
+draft: true
+sr-due: 2023-03-17
+sr-ease: 270
+sr-interval: 4
 tags:
 - inbox
 - definition
-draft: true
-sr-due: 2023-03-17
-sr-interval: 4
-sr-ease: 270
 ---

+# Digital electronics

 > Digital electronics is a field of electronics involving the study of digital
 > signals and the engineering of devices that use or produce them.
 This is in